enkidevs/curriculum/JavaScript/Core/javascript-or-ecmascript.md

 ---
 ## Content

-The language that would become JavaScript was created in by **Brendan Eich**  in 1995 and then standardised by an organisation called ECMA as **EcmaScript-262**.
+The language that would become JavaScript was created by **Brendan Eich** in 1995 and then standardised by an organisation called ECMA as **EcmaScript-262**.

 JavaScript is considered a **dialect** (or implementation) of EcmaScript but there are other popular dialects in use such as Adobe’s ActionScript.